1972 World Series: Broadcasting

-Michaels was, at 27, the second youngest to call play by play telecast of a World Series.
-Only Vin Scully who called the 1953 World Series at 25 is younger.
-Joe Buck would tie Michaels when he called the 1996 World Series also at age 27, but unlike Michaels and Scully who only called parts of the telecast, Buck did play by play for every inning.
+Michaels was, at 27, the second youngest person to call play-by-play of a World Series telecast.
+Only Vin Scully, who called the 1953 World Series at 25, was younger.
+Joe Buck would tie Michaels when he called the 1996 World Series, also at age 27; but unlike Michaels and Scully, who only called parts of the telecast, Buck did play-by-play for every inning of every game.

 Aftermath

 Hall of Famer and Civil Rights trailblazer Jackie Robinson died of a heart attack two days after the series ended.
 Robinson had thrown out the first pitch in Game 2 in the World Series.
 In addressing the crowd, he said he hoped to see a black MLB manager soon.
 Frank Robinson, no relation, achieved that in 1974.